 long time, and so you may find a lot of odd little traditions surrounding them.
 Very often

 there is not much logic to why an orchestra does things this way or that way-- "It's tradition."

 Which is a fancy way of saying "that's how we've always done it, so why change?"
 Many of the traditions we have with orchestras began in Italy, somewhere around the year 1500 A.D.
 And we've just kept those Italian ways of doing things all this time.

 Again, string instruments are a "family" of instruments, and violins play the highest notes, violas play notes a little lower, cellos play lower still, and string basses, the biggest string instrument, play the lowest notes.
 Violas are bigger than violins and are tuned a fifth lower (that is, five of the white keys of a piano lower).
 The technique of playing them is very similar and because of that many people who play one also play the other.

-String basses are often called "bass fiddles' and "bass violins" but this is not correct.
-A String bass is not a big violin.
+String basses are often called "bass fiddles" and "bass violins," but this is not really "correct."
+A string bass is not a big violin.
 It belongs to another family of instruments known as "viols."
-Like all viols, the top of the bass viol is sloped away from the neck, it usually has a flat back (violins have curved backs), and it's tuned in fourths.
+(Pronounced "VI - oles.")
+Like all viols, the sides of a "bass viol" are sloped away from the neck, it usually has a flat back (violins have curved backs), and it's tuned in fourths, not fifths.

 Here is a typical seating plan of a symphony orchestra.